abranch6364/org/plant_care/README.md

 Repot infrequently (2-3 years).
 Grows better when root-bound in small pots.
 Do not repot into a pot much larger than the old one.

 ### Water
 Wait until top 1 or 2 inches of soil is dry.
 Water shoiuld not have significant amounts of salt or fluoride.
 Use distilled or non-fluorinated water.
+A Reverse Osmosis filter removes fluoride.

 ### Humidity
 Regular household humidity.
 Mist in dry conditions.